 Have you ever tried sifting through the thousands of apps that say they can help you manage your allergic rhinitis or hay fever?
-Have trouble finding one that's right for you, one you can trust?
+Did you have trouble finding one that's right for you, one you can trust?
 You're not alone.

-> Researchers at the Woolcock Institute of Medical Research are part of an international group working to make the proliferation of hay fever apps more manageable for patients and healthcare professionals.
+Researchers at the Woolcock Institute of Medical Research are part of an international group working to make the proliferation of hay fever apps more manageable for patients and healthcare professionals.

 We asked Professor Sinthia Bosnic-Anticevich to fill us in on their latest research on allergic rhinitis apps, and how the group's own app is not just good for hay fever sufferers, but is also furthering our understanding of this often debilitating condition.

 If you want to try an app that can help with your hay fever, Sinthia has a recommendation for you.
 Read on to find out.

 What are the problems you're trying to address with your latest research?

 First of all, we're trying to help patients and healthcare professionals navigate the proliferation of allergic rhinitis apps currently available in app stores.

 There are lots of apps out there.
 When we did a manual search, we ended up with thousands of potential apps to help people with allergic rhinitis, which is commonly referred to as hay fever.
 So we needed to screen this huge number to determine which were the most relevant.
 We whittled the list down from thousands, to hundreds, and eventually ended up with 19 apps.